aytey/cpp20_module_examples/README.md

 ## Purpose

 This repository collects together some C++ source files and some simple build scripts that demonstrate how to work with modules.
-The code is purposefully structure to have both self-contained and non-self-contained modules in different directories.
+The code is purposefully structured to have both self-contained and non-self-contained modules in different directories.
 The purpose of the build scripts are to be able to build each module *in its own directory* and then provide enough information to the compiler to locate the binary module files.

 ## Compilers